sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 For now, a little more engineering work!

-{% include image.html url="/images/play/unity.gif" description="Work in progress Unity env." %}
+{% include image.html url="/images/play/unity.gif" description="Work in progress Unity env.
+Unfortunately hand tracking just wasn't accurate enough - so controllers it was!" %}

 > Thank you to Corey Lynch, Suraj Nair and Eric Jang for patiently answering our questions.